jamescurtiss/Data-Capstone/README.md

 # Data-Capstone
-This repository details a final capstone project for a data science professional certificate.
-It also includes Week 1-3 assignments.
+This repository details a final capstone project for a IBM Data Science Professional Certificate.
+It holds Python code, the final report and presentation.
+It also holds Week 3 Assignment.